[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 Supported Regions

-At the time of writing, Claude Opus 4.8 was confirmed in the Amazon Bedrock model catalog in the Tokyo region (ap-northeast-1).
-Cross-region inference is supported.
+At the time of writing this article, Claude Opus 4.8 was confirmed in the Amazon Bedrock model catalog in the Tokyo region (ap-northeast-1).
+In addition to cross-region inference, Japan domestic inference profiles are also supported.

-For the exact list of supported regions and cross-region inference profiles, please refer to the official Amazon Bedrock documentation.
+For an accurate list of supported regions and inference profiles, please refer to the official Amazon Bedrock documentation.
 At the time of writing, individual model cards and region lists on the AWS side may still be in the process of being updated, so please check the latest information before production use.

 Pricing